- ✎ Updated

 ISC has 6 (1 | 3 | 2 per testlet) task-based simulations

-What Is The Tested On FAR
+What Is Tested On FAR

 Financial Accounting and Reporting is the largest section of the CPA exam and comprehensively covers many different areas of general accounting and reporting.